ikindacodeabit/connectivity-test/README.md

 ## Tips and Troubleshooting:

-- When things aren't connecting properly, remove all the nodes from the group and then restart everything.
+- When things aren't connecting properly, remove all the nodes from the network and then restart everything.
 - On ROS2 Humble, you cannot make the local server run on Husarnet.
 It has to be on ROS2 Jazzy.
 The discovery nodes part should still work though.